 Also, I just can’t help but notice how out of proportion Ven’s head is to Jaq’s.
 This is not where I should be staring, and yet here I am.

 Also introduced in this sequence is one of the worst pieces of background music in the series, “Bippity Boppidi Boo.”
-It’s essentially an instrumental version of the Fairy Godmother’s trademark song, which if you’ll recall is the words “Bippity Boppidi Boo” and words that sound like “Bippity Boppidi Boo” repeated over and over again.
+It’s essentially an instrumental version of the Fairy Godmother’s trademark song, which if you’ll recall is the words “Bippity Boppidi Boo,” and words that sound like “Bippity Boppidi Boo,” repeated over and over again.
 It’s a little repetitive!
-Which makes for a catchy song with varying lyrics when it’s played once in a film, but here where it’s played on loop without lyrics?
+This makes for a catchy song with varying lyrics when it’s played once in a film, but here where it’s played on loop without lyrics?
 For every second you’re not in combat?
 For three trips?
 Plus returns to find items?
-Plus the entirety of this world’s Command Board, which thanks to some mostly-exclusive commands you can win there, you’ll have to visit at least three times if you want 100% in 2.5, or six times on the PSP, which forces you to complete each board with each character at the Mirage Arena to boost your arena rank?
-It’s a 47 second loop that will be playing for hours.
+Plus the entirety of this world’s version of Command Board, which thanks to some mostly-exclusive commands you can win there, you’ll have to visit at least three times if you want 100% in 2.5, or six times on the PSP (because the PSP forces you to complete each board if you want 100%, but you have to do it in the arena, which means you have to play outside the arena for prizes)?
+It’s a 47 second, repetitive musical loop that will be playing for hours.

 Things get started once Cinderella takes teeny Ven and Jaq to her room and talks briefly about the upcoming ball and how she wants to attend but needs a dress.
 Cinderella is then called off to do chores, and while she’s gone, Jaq fills Ven in on his plan to make Cinderella’s dress in secret, so that she can go to the ball after all.
 Ven is happy to help, especially once Jaq mentions Cinderella’s “big dream,” which reminds Ven of Terra’s dream to be a Keyblade Master.
 Unfortunately, Jaq hasn’t seen Terra, but enough about the main plot, we’ve got a dress to make!